lowercasename/gathio/FEDERATION.md

 ### Delete event

 When an event is deleted by its administrator, or the event has been deleted due to it being one week after the event has ended, we send a `Delete/Actor` out to followers.
 This lets followers know that the event has been deleted, and their server should remove its profile from their database.
 (On Mastodon this results in an automatic "unfollow", which is good because we want people's follow counts to go back to normal after an event is over and has been deleted.)

+We also send a `Delete/Event` out to followers.
+For an application like Friendica, this removes the event from the calendar of a follower.

 ### Comment on an event